 Luca Caminati's research deals with post-colonial theory and orientalist discourses in post-WWII Italian cinema and media, with a specific interest in non-fiction film and media arts.
 In 2009-2010 he was the recipient of the Paul Mellon/National Endowments for the Humanities "Rome Prize", a residential fellowship awarded by the American Academy in Rome.
-His current SSHRC-funded project, titled Traveling Auteurs: the Geopolitical Afterlife of Postwar Italian Art Cinema, investigates the "Third World" documentary films of political filmmakers and artists.
+His new book, titled Traveling Auteurs: the Geopolitical Engagements of Postwar Italian Cinema, investigates the "Third World" documentary films of political filmmakers and artists.
 He is currently serving as associate editor for the journal Italica.He previously taught at Colgate University and the University of Florida.

 PhD (University of Wisconsin-Madison)